 How to Do Mile Repeats to Get Faster

-By Marnie Kunz
+By Marnie Kunz,

 Mile repeats are a versatile speed workout that can help you get faster and run more efficiently for races ranging from the 5K to the marathon.
 Whether you’re a beginning runner or a veteran road warrior, doing mile repeats can make you a better runner.
 This guide will go over the benefits of running mile repeat workouts as well as offer some sample workouts you can add to your running routine.
+As a running coach, I often give mile repeats workouts to clients who want to hit their goal marathon or half-marathon pace.
+The longer intervals are especially helpful for building endurance and speed for race day.

 What Is a Mile Repeat?

-A mile repeat workout may include a mile of jogging to warm up and then one mile at your goal 5K pace, 4 minutes of recovery running, and repeating to do three total miles at your goal race pace and three recovery segments, plus a warm-up and cool down.
+A mile repeat workout may include a mile of jogging to warm up and then one mile at your goal race pace, 4 minutes of recovery running, and repeating to do three total miles at your goal race pace and three recovery segments, plus a warm-up and cool down.

 The beauty of mile repeats is that they offer an accessible speed workout that can be adapted to your fitness level and race distance.
 If you’re training for a marathon, for instance, you may do 5 or 6 mile repeats.
 If you’re a beginner training for a 5K or shorter race, you may start with 2 mile repeats and work your way up to doing 3.
+Do a warm up and cool down at an easy pace.

 Benefits of Mile Repeats